hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

     - Infra: **prioritize efficiency**, pulling in product to support efficiency migrations
 - When a company is **prioritizing both**
     - Company
         - In the strong majority of cases, for the reasons discussed, I see **top-line and bottom-line growth as negatively-synergistic goals**
         - Instead, improve labor productivity (aggregate impact ratio, in our language) and org-level synergy via a locally-durable decision to **prioritize either top-line or bottom-line growth**
         - Side note: practically speaking, a 100:0 top-line/bottom-line split is also undesirable (or potentially destructive, if taken literally); instead, choose a reasonable weighting (80:20, 30:70, etc.), while still asserting and building alignment on one as the primary goal

+### Stability is a perennial baseline focus

+Finally, for stability specifically: **stability should remain a perennial baseline focus**, absolutely never neglected, yet rarely the main priority.
+This is because high stability doesn't contribute to the top or bottom line — high instability, however, will certainly erode both.

+So, we can round out our recommendations with a final refinement: when companies or orgs are struggling to execute on their primary goal due to instability, **stability must become the immediate primary focus**.
+Set clear, achievable, stability-oriented goals with attached incentives, both company-wide and org-level.
+Build alignment on accepting the opportunity cost of temporarily diverting resources from the primary goal, pointing toward expected timelines and outcomes.

+### Example: Figma's migration to Kubernetes

+In 2023, [Figma](https://www.figma.com/) ([$12B valuation](https://www.reuters.com/technology/figma-valued-125-billion-tender-offer-backed-by-fidelity-others-2024-05-16/)) migrated their infra platform [from ECS to EKS](https://www.figma.com/blog/migrating-onto-kubernetes/).

+They scoped the migration to the following targets: [developer experience, improved reliability, and cost efficiency](https://www.figma.com/blog/migrating-onto-kubernetes/#improvements-we-scoped-into-the-migration).
+And their post-migration report concluded: *we've seen a number of benefits: saving money by not over provisioning for deploys; being more reliable running on three clusters; and improving developer ergonomics.*

+We can map this migration to our discussion: Figma is a hyper growth-oriented, top-line focused company, and their infra org scoped and executed a roadmap item aligned with this focus.
+Their priorities map directly to our pillars:

+- **Developer experience**: generalizes to **agility**, reducing future execution costs and enabling new products
+- **Improved reliability**: **stability**, preserving existing products
+- **Cost efficiency**: **efficiency**, improving margins for new and existing products

+And a few additional takeaways, in line with our recommendations for top-line focused companies:

+- **Infra prioritize agility, product prioritize growth**: they note: *[we had to] make sure that we could pull off the migration in a reasonable amount of time*.
+Said another way, infra executed on their roadmap item (reduced product's execution cost, improved stability) with a lean and focused effort, minimizing diversion of product's resources away from growth
+- **Stability is a perennial baseline focus, impact-prioritized**: they scoped stability wins as a key target and, after validating the paved path, [migrated their highest-priority services first](https://www.figma.com/blog/migrating-onto-kubernetes/#our-migration)
+- **Defer efficiency**: while their post-implementation report highlights cost savings, they also note: *we didn't want to tackle too much complex cost efficiency work as part of this migration*.
+This follows our earlier observation that efficiency gains are a deferrable, non-renewable resource — as a top-line focused company, they deferred efficiency gains to prioritize agility and stability in the shorter term.

 ## :five: A unified mission: empowering all users